CompuTec/computec-docs/docs/appengine/other/faqs.md

     ![Company Id](../media/troubleshooting/gcid.png)

-## How to configure CORS in the SAP Web Client
+## How to configure CORS in the SAP Web Client manually

 Sometimes, when activating your company in CompuTec AppEngine, you may want to set up CORS (Cross-Origin Resource Sharing) for the SAP Business One Web Client manually: